 Some of the gardens in Italy dating back to the Renaissance period are amongst the most beautiful anywhere in the world.
 And one of the most magnificent gardens of all is located at the Villa d’Este, in the small town of Tivoli, just to the east of Rome (under 1 hour via train).
 Here the gardens take advantage of the steep hillside to feature countless fountains and cascades.

-Dogs are not only allowed inside the gardens, as long as they are kept on a leash, but they’re even allowed inside the old Villa d’Este.
+Dogs are not only allowed inside the gardens, as long as they are kept on a leash (and wearing a muzzle for large dogs), but they’re even allowed inside the old Villa d’Este.
 The walls of the villa are covered with frescoes, many related to the themes of the gardens, although the highlight is undoubtedly the gardens themselves.